shogun-toolbox/shogun/doc/readme/INTERFACES.md

 In addition, the location of the external dependency `jblas.jar` is needed, usually in `/usr/share/java/`.

-Compiling code works with the java compiler and passing location of `shogun.jar`, `jblas.jar`, and the example itself in the class path
+Compiling code works with the java compiler and passing the location of `shogun.jar`, `jblas.jar`, and the example itself in the class path

     javac -cp /path/to/jblas.jar:/path/to/shogun.jar:path/to/java_example.java -d /path/to/output/ /path/to/java_example.java

-Running it again requires the above class path and some more options
+Running it again requires the above class' path and some more options

     java -Xmx1024m -cp /path/to/jblas.jar:/path/to/shogun.jar:path/to/java_example.java -Djava.library.path=/path/to/shogun.jar java_example

 ### Provided Examples
 Stand-alone, executable code for all interface examples on our website (and more) can be generated locally, [see INSTALL.md](INSTALL.MD).
-As the examples load data files, they requires the `shogun-data` submodule to be checked out.
+As the examples load data files, they require the `shogun-data` submodule to be checked out.

 All examples should be run in the respective folder they are located in, for example (assuming that all described variables are set)